The Learning Planet Academy

 Jean-Philippe Cointet

 My most vivid memory is of the group discussions (...).
-I realised the extent to which our different backgrounds conditioned us to think about the world's problems (...) within a certain framework, and the wealth we all had to gain from sharing (...).
-I think that these exchanges were crucial in the formulation of my research questions.
+I realised how much our different educational backgrounds conditioned us to think about the world's problems (...) within a certain framework, and how much we all had to gain from sharing (...).
+I think that such exchanges were crucial in formulating my research questions

 Martin Lenz